Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Numerical Results

-{\bf Baselines and Metric.} For baseline, we use the \texttt{SPA} algorithm \cite{gillis2014fast,MC01,fu2014self} that is the prominent greedy algorithm for ${\cal K}$-identification in separable NMF.
+{\bf Baselines and Metric.} We use the \texttt{SPA} algorithm \cite{gillis2014fast,MC01,fu2014self} that is the prominent greedy algorithm for ${\cal K}$-identification in separable NMF as our baseline.
 We also employ the \texttt{FastGradient} algorithm \cite{gillis2018afast} that is designed to solve a convex self-dictionary formulation of SD-MMV.
 The algorithm uses accelerated gradient for fast convergence, and is considered state-of-the-art.

 We apply the algorithms to the problem instances and select ${\cal K}$ from their outputs as follows.
 For \texttt{SPA}, we use the first $K$ indices output by the greedy steps to serve as $\mathcal{K}$.
 For \texttt{FastGradient}, we use the authors' implementation and its default methods to pick up $\mathcal{K}$.
 Following Theorem \ref{theorem:identifibility}, we select indices of $K$ rows that have $K$ largest $\norm{\bm{C}(n, :)}_{\infty}$ values as an estimation of ${\cal K}$.

-For both \texttt{FastGradient} and \texttt{MERIT}, we use the method in \cite{gillis2018afast} to select $\lambda$, which essentially is an heuristic that selects an $\lambda$ to balance the regularization term and the data fitting residual; see details in \cite{gillis2018afast}.
+To select the hyperparameter $\lambda$ of \texttt{MERIT}, we use an idea similar to that in \cite{gillis2018afast}, which is a heuristic that selects $\lambda$ to balance the data fitting residue and the regularization term.
+In our case, the suggestion is to set $\lambda = \norm{\bm{X} - \bm{X}\bm{C}^{0}}_{\rm F}/\varPhi_{\mu}(\bm{C}^0)$ (or simply $\lambda = \norm{\bm{X} - \bm{X}\bm{C}^0}_{\rm F}/K$ when $K$ is known), where $\bm{C}^0$ is an initial solution that can be constructed by some fast separable NMF algorithms, e.g., \texttt{SPA}.
+The parameter $\mu$ is set to be $10^{-5}$ throughout this section unless otherwise specified, as it is fairly inconsequential.
+The hyperparameter of \texttt{FastGradient} is chosen by its default heuristic.